Ketkihulwan/Ketkihulwan/README.md

 ## 🚀 About Me
-I think of myself as a future Data Scientist.
-Now, I am just a Human trying to find herself.
+I am a recent graduate in Data Science, Currently looking for job roles in the Analytical Industry.

 ## 🛠 Skills